alexhsamuel/fixfmt/cxx/README.md

 If the precision is 0, the decimal point is included but without any fractional digits.
 If the precision is `Number::PRECISION_NONE`, the decimal point is omitted and the number is formatted as an integer.
+Numbers are rounded half-to-even ("bankers' rounding").

 ```c++
 std::cout << "[" << fixfmt::Number(5)(x) << "]\n";